joshepw/FloatingDock/README.md

 - **Auto Start**: The service starts automatically on system boot
 - **Real-time Updates**: Configuration changes are applied instantly with smooth animations
 - **Multi-language Support**: English and Spanish
+- **Update Checker**: Check for app updates directly from GitHub releases
+- **Drag and Drop Reordering**: Reorder dock apps by dragging items in the list

 ## 🚀 Installation